How to Install Ubuntu 16.04 LTS on a VPS – Step by Step

 Accessing Your VPS for the First Time

-After your VPS is provisioned, your hosting provider will typically give you root access through their control panel's VNC console or similar remote console feature.
+After your VPS is provisioned, your hosting provider will typically give you root access through their control panel's VNC console or a similar remote console feature.
 This is your starting point.
 You log in as root, set up the basics, and then lock root access down.

 Creating a Non-Root User with Sudo Privileges